torch-core/tolk-auth/README.md

 - Updates the `isCapabilityPublic` dictionary with the `enabled` bool value for the opcode.
 - Initially, only the owner can set this; later, roles can be assigned for others.
-- Emits a `PublicCapabilityUpdated` event with the opcode and enabled status.
+- Emits a `TOPIC_PUBLIC_CAPABILITY_UPDATED` event with the opcode and enabled status.

 ## 🔧 Role and Permission Management

 ### Assigning Role Permissions to Opcodes

-Send a `SetRoleCapability` message to assign or remove role permissions for opcodes:
+Send a `OP_SET_ROLE_CAPABILITY` message to assign or remove role permissions for opcodes:

 ```solidity
 struct (0xc6012bd0) SetRoleCapability {